DevrexLabs/devrexlabs.github.io/docs/snapshots/index.md

     var engine = Engine.Load<MyModel>(config);
 ```
 ## Load Performance
 Loading a snapshot is not necessarily faster than reexecuting commands.
 This is specific to each domain.
-Measure before you decide on a snapshotting strategy.
+Measure before you decide on a snapshot strategy.

 ## Snapshot naming scheme
 Snapshot names have the format `XXXXXXXXX.YYYYYYYYY.snapshot`, where YYY is the sequence number of the last command executed just before the snapshot was taken.
 XXX is a the file sequence number.